leviFrosty/witness-work/readme.md

 ## Donate 💵

-If you wish to contribute to help cover the costs associated with app-store fees, you may wish to [buy me a coffee](https://ko-fi.com/leviwilkerson).
+If you wish to contribute to help cover the costs associated with [app-store fees](https://developer.apple.com/support/compare-memberships/#:~:text=**%20The%20Apple%20Developer%20Program%20is%2099%20USD%20per%20membership%20year%20or%20in%20local%20currency%20where%20available.%20Your%20nonprofit%2C%20educational%20institution%2C%20or%20government%20entity%20may%20be%20eligible%20for%20a%20fee%20waiver.) and [Here](https://www.here.com/platform/geocoding) API calls, you may wish to [buy me a coffee](https://ko-fi.com/leviwilkerson).
 Donations are never expected, but greatly appreciated.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/leviwilkerson)